“Justice doesn’t work like that. You don’t get to decide when and how your debt is paid.” ~ Doctor Who, sildenafil A Town Called Mercy.

 I’m on my way to a silent retreat (aka: an introvert’s dream).
 So the next couple of days I’m posting some re-worked posts on Christianity and the Buffyverse.
 Enjoy!

 There’s a clip of a sermon by Mark Driscoll making the rounds on the internet.
 (Both Tim Challies and Marc Cortez have picked it up).
-Basically, he laments the “top picks for pre-teen girls” at Amazon.
-They almost all have to do with vampires, werewolves, magic and death.
+Basically, prescription he laments the “top picks for pre-teen girls” at Amazon.
+They almost all have to do with vampires, unhealthy werewolves, magic and death.

 In many ways he’s right.
 The majority of the books out there for young girls are spin-offs of Twilight.
 And he’s right, there is some pretty questionable stuff in Twilight.